 Should a Bike rider or Bicyclist ride with or against traffic to be safe?

-A bicycle should travel in the same direction of traffic and not against it to be safe.
+A bicycle should travel in the same direction as traffic and not against it to be safe.
 Riding a bike in the opposite direction of traffic is illegal in Maryland and is likely to cause confusion for a car driver who will be encountering a vehicle where they don’t expect it to see it.

-What about an accident involving two bicyclists?
-Is this covered under insurance?
+What about an accident involving two bicyclists? is this covered under insurance?

 Yes, it is covered under each party’s homeowner’s or renter’s policies, since a bicycle is considered personal property.
 Each party can recover to the policy limits.
 Liability will be determined by the rules and law applying to negligence between the parties.